What Local Offices Can I Run for?

 (Note, the site actually lists more than shown in the image above.)

-All of that information is great to get your research started, but it’s not enough to simply identify your elected officials and identify when the next elections will occur.
+All that information is great to start your research, but it’s not enough to identify your elected officials and when the next elections will occur.

 What other research should I do?

-To really get an idea of how your local government runs, you have to get involved—and you don’t need to hold an office to get started.
-Getting involved can benefit you before you’re a local office candidate in a few ways:
+Getting involved is a great way to get an idea of how your local government runs—and you don’t need to hold an office to get started.

 1. You can learn about what’s already happening in your local government.
 For example, knowing what plans the city is currently working on can help shape your campaign platform.